elliott-king/elliott-king.github.io/_posts/2024-10-31-amplify-overcharge.md

 |:--:|
 | *Allegory of Failure during the Pilgrimage of Life, by Monogrammist HSR, 1519* |

+A few months ago, I was adapting an official guide for an AWS service.
+Specifically, [integrating OpenSearch with Amplify](https://docs.amplify.aws/react/build-a-backend/data/custom-business-logic/search-and-aggregate-queries/).
+I worked through the guide, and modified and debugged it for my own purposes.
+A few weeks later, I received an AWS bill for over $1200, and almost had a heart attack.
+I hadn't selected the most expensive OS instance type.
+I hadn't even used it much at all.
+I had worked with Amplify & OpenSearch back in 2020 (back when it still was ElasticSearch).
+It's pricey for personal use, usually around $50 per month, but not $1200.

 > **Elliott**
 >
 > I think the [OpenSearch] domains should have only been billed for part of the month, for one machine.